 It has been confirmed that Lacote apprenticed in the Pons workshop in or around 1810, and the evidence for a Pons family member apprenticing Lacote is based not only on the similarities in their work, but also on the writing found on a Lacote label which translates to: “Lacote successor of Martin, luthier, raised by M. Pons.”
 It is not clear, however, if Lacote, Guillaume Martin, or both, were “raised” by Pons and it’s possible that it was only Martin.
 Nonetheless, the similarities in design and craftsmanship help make the case that one of the Pons family members was, in fact, Lacote’s teacher.
 (Consider the similar decorative locking tuners on the 1834 Lacote presentation guitar in this collection – a Pons design – as another clue to the Pons-Lacote association.)

 Antoine Pons left Paris in 1818 for London and stayed for over a decade.
 There is a single extant guitar marked “Pons London.
 1819.”
-The question is begged as to why only one London-made Pons has survived.
+The question is begged: why has only one London-made Pons survived?
 Guitar historian Dr. James Westbrook believes it’s possible that Antoine’s London-made guitars had their peg headstocks – affixed with the Pons engraved shield – removed and refitted with tuning machines.
 This is a plausible theory as the English were early adopters of mechanical tuners, and such a modification would result in a London-made Pons losing its branding.
 As an example, one of the two Laprevotte guitars in this collection went through a like modification after arriving in in London, evidenced by its unoriginal headstock with machine tuners stamped “Journet of London” on the back of the head.
 Fortunately, Laprevotte used internal paper labels and this, combined with his distinctive oval soundholes, allows for positive attribution.

 Many questions remain including, of course, who was Pons fils, Pons jeune, and Pons aîné?